google/objax/docs/source/installation_setup.rst

     m = objax.nn.Conv2D(3, 4, k=3)
     print('Conv2D return shape', m(x).shape)  # (100, 4, 32, 32)

-Typically if you get errors running this using CUDA, it probably means your installation of CUDA or CuDNN has issues.
+If you get errors running this using CUDA, it probably means your installation of CUDA or CuDNN has issues.

 Installing examples
 ^^^^^^^^^^^^^^^^^^^